SSoelvsten/adiar/docs/zdd.md

 {: .no_toc }

 Whether the ZDD for _A_ only consists of a sink satisfying the given sink predicate.
-By default the predicate for _any_ kind of sink is used.
+By default the predicate for *any* kind of sink is used.

 ### `zdd zdd_from(bdd f, label_file dom)`
 {: .no_toc }

-Converts a [BDD](./bdd) into a ZDD given the variable domain in _dom_.
+Converts a [BDD](bdd.md) into a ZDD interpreted within the variable domain *dom*.
 The domain should be a superset of the variables in the given BDD.

 ## DOT Output

 ### `void output_dot(zdd A, std::string filename)`
 {: .no_toc }

-Prints the ZDD _A_ to a _.dot_ file with the given _filename_.
+Prints the ZDD *A* to a *.dot* file with the given *filename*.